 If you’re a traditional trader, or if you’re just getting into the forex market, you shouldn’t be worried about prohibited trading styles.
 However, scalpers and those who use trade copiers or EAs (Expert Advisors) may not be able to trade with a regulated broker.

 Some regulated brokers are also prohibited from offering certain financial instruments that are deemed too risky.
 The most obvious example is CFDs, which are prohibited in the US due to their underlying risk.
-They are allowed in other jurisdictions and, of course, offshore brokers offer them to anyone.
+They are allowed in other jurisdictions and, certain offshore brokers offer them to anyone.

 Anti-money laundering efforts have led to a lot of extra paperwork.
 Prospective clients of regulated brokers have to take extra steps to prove both their identity and their current residence.